The Olive Young Best Awards 2025: Top 10 Skincare Products Translated

 Why the MD's Pick matters: Olive Young's "MD's Pick" is a separate editorial selection alongside the data-driven rankings.
 When the Olive Young merchandising team specifically highlights a product, it signals professional-level endorsement beyond consumer sales.
 Zeroid's Intensive Cream uses a patented barrier-repair compound (Defensamide) and MLE technology that mimics the skin's natural lipid structure.

-Category: Mask Pack — Award Selection
+Category: Mask Pack — 1st Place

 Ingredient Trends the 2025 Awards Reveal

-Trend 1: PDRN Goes Mainstream
+Trend 1: PDRN Interest Is Spiking

 Trend 2: Exosome Delivery Technology